opengisch/qgis-swiss-locator/README.md

    * ZIP codes
    * addresses
    * cadastral parcels
-* WMS layers, which can easily be added to the map
+* WMS layers from Federal Geoportal (map.geo.admin.ch) or opendata.swiss, which can easily be added to the map
 * features (search through features descriptions)